overlay-market/OIPs/notes/note-1.md

 Issue to address with this note:

-- How do we provide opportunities for traders to earn rewards by balancing the outstanding longs vs shorts on a market?
+- How do we provide opportunities for users to earn rewards by balancing the outstanding longs vs shorts on a market?

 ## Stability with Fixed Pricing

 Our biggest problem with Overlay is ensuring the supply of the settlement currency (OVL) remains relatively stable over longer periods of time.
-The goal is to limit excessive inflation that would significantly dilute all passive OVL holders who effectively act as the counterparty to all unbalanced trades, including spot OVL-ETH LPs that backstop liquidity in the system.
-Ideally, traders should be rewarded for stabilizing the system by taking the other side of any unbalanced market.
+The goal is to limit excessive inflation that would significantly dilute all passive OVL holders who effectively act as the counterparty to all unbalanced positions, including spot OVL-ETH LPs that backstop liquidity in the system.
+Ideally, users should be rewarded for stabilizing the system by taking the other side of any unbalanced market.
 If we can arrange this, we likely have the appropriate incentivizes for longer time horizons.

-As well, keep in mind that different traders will have different preferences.
+As well, keep in mind that different users will have different preferences.
 For the example of an ETH-OVL feed (inverse market), some will look to make yield on their ETH, while others will look to make yield on their OVL.

-For each feed, there should be at least two sets of traders with different preferences that can construct a portfolio of positions on Overlay in addition to tokens held from spot exchange swaps such that the trader in question will make yield on their chosen currency of preference by progressively stabilizing the system toward an equilibrium point.
+For each feed, there should be at least two sets of users with different preferences that can construct a portfolio of positions on Overlay in addition to tokens held from spot exchange swaps such that the user in question will make yield on their chosen currency of preference by progressively stabilizing the system toward an equilibrium point.

 ## Problems with Floating Price

 Floating the price has been ok, but introduced a large amount of additional complexity.
-Below, we want to explore whether we can offer opportunities for traders to construct "portfolios" that offer consistent yield while using a **fixed price** fetched directly from the oracle i.e., lock price of a new position built at a time \\( t \\) would be the price at the next oracle fetch \\( t^\* \\), where \\( t^\*\_0 < t \leq t^\* \\).
+Below, we want to explore whether we can offer opportunities for users to construct "portfolios" that offer consistent yield while using a **fixed price** fetched directly from the oracle i.e., lock price of a new position built at a time \\( t \\) would be the price at the next oracle fetch \\( t^\* \\), where \\( t^\*\_0 < t \leq t^\* \\).
 Here the star denotes an oracle fetch.

 We'll go into the mechanisms for accomplishing filling at price \\( P(t^\*) = P^\* \\) even though \\( P(t_0) = P(0) \\) is all of the information we have at time \\( t \\) in a separate note.
-The strategy in short would be: if the oracle is fetched at \\(t = t^\*\\), then the first trader in `n+1`th update interval of the feed settles all of the trades for the prior `n`th update interval (i.e. sets the price \\(P^\*\\) ), so all trades from \\( t^\*\_0 < t \leq t^\* \\) settle at the same price).
+The strategy in short would be: if the oracle is fetched at \\(t = t^\*\\), then the first user in `n+1`th update interval of the feed settles all of the positions for the prior `n`th update interval (i.e. sets the price \\(P^\*\\) ), so all positions from \\( t^\*\_0 < t \leq t^\* \\) settle at the same price).

 There's a good argument to be made for the benefits of fixing the price to the oracle fetch.
 It reduces the number of problems we have to solve from two to one.
 With a price fixed directly to each oracle fetch, we only have to worry about the stability of the currency supply, since arbitrage opportunities from price tracking the reference feed may not actually solve our stability problems, while also introducing other problems such as e.g., what should the price impact per OVL be.